The Pagans

-The Pagans were an American punk rock band from Cleveland, Ohio, United States, that was originally active from 1977 to 1979.
-They reformed several times, from 1982 to 1983, from 1986 to 1989 and again from 2014 to 2017.
+The Pagans were an American punk rock band from Cleveland, Ohio, United States.
+Originally active from 1977 to 1979, they reformed several times, with new incarnations in 1982-83, 1986-99, and 2014-17.
 Along with fellow Cleveland band The Dead Boys, the Pagans were part of the first wave of American punk music, and were also part of the second wave of Cleveland proto-punk and post-punk bands such as Pere Ubu.

-Their song "What's This Shit Called Love?" was covered by the Meatmen on their 1985 album War of the Superbikes.